cloudnative-pg/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 NOTE: `act` will provide a testing environment close to that of GitHub.
 In particular, the variables GITHUB_STEP_SUMMARY and GITHUB_OUTPUT are populated, and will be available to the Python script within the Docker image.

-Running this should create a file `github-summary.md` with the test summary.

 ## Unit tests